04 April 2026

 Prayer of the Faithful

-R: For all who are ill: that the Spirit may ease their suffering, bring encouragement through the care of the Christian community, and restore them to wholeness, we pray to the Lord…
+R: For all who are ill: that God’s healing love may relieve their pain, restore their health, and deepen their appreciation of life, we pray to the Lord…

 A: Amen.